aiken/interval

 iv1 != iv2

-Check whether the interval is entirely after the point “a”
+Check whether the interval is entirely after a given point.

 interval.is_entirely_after(interval.after(10), 5) == True